tapirdata/cache-crusher/README.md

 });
 ```
 Notes:
-- There has to be some corespondence between `extractor.urlRoot` and some `counterpart.urlRoot` to effectively extract anything at all.
+- There has to be some correspondence between `extractor.urlRoot` and some `counterpart.urlRoot` to effectively extract anything at all.
 - You may omit the closing '/' for `counterpart.urlRoot` and `counterparts.tagRoot`.
 It is appended automatically.
-- You may just set `urlRoot: ''` for the cost of some performance pealty: A a lot of none-**url** strings will be passed to **mapper** (and rejected here) instead of just passing them through by avoiding a `RegExp`-match.
+- You may just set `urlRoot: ''` for the cost of some performance penalty: A lot of none-**url** strings will be passed to **mapper** (and rejected here) instead of just passing them through by avoiding a `RegExp`-match.